ayang2951/notes-machine-learning-theory/notes/learning.md

 We now make the notion more concrete by looking at regression.
 In linear and polynomial regression, we have a number of predictors $X \in \mathbb R^d$, and an outcome $Y \in \mathbb R$.
 We may consider polynomials of degree $p$, and to do this, introduce the following notation: for $x \in \mathbb R^d$, $\alpha \in \mathbb N^d$, let $|\alpha| \triangleq \sum\_{i = 1}^d \alpha i$ and $x^\alpha \triangleq \prod\_{i = 1}^d x_{i}^{\alpha_i}$.
 Hence, any polynomial of degree $p$ may be written as

 $$f(x) = \sum\_{|\alpha| \leq p} a_{\alpha} x^\alpha.$$
 In this setting, we may view the complexity as degrees of freedom.
 The larger the specified degree $p$ for the polynomial, the larger the variability of $\hat f$ over different samples.
+We try to illustrate this intuitively in the example below.

-<div class="callout example"><span class="label">Example: Polynomial Regression with $p \geq n$</span><br/>
+<div class="callout example"><span class="label">Example: Linear Regression vs. Polynomial Regression with $p \geq n$</span><br/>
 <hr style="height:0.01px; visibility:hidden;" />
-Consider the extreme case where the degree $p$ is larger than or equal to the number of datapoints $n$.
+Consider the extreme case of polynomial regression where the degree $p$ is larger than or equal to the number of datapoints $n$.

-Then (provided the $X$ values are all distinct&mdash;which would be the case if $X$ were drawn from a continuous distribution) the curve perfectly fits all $n$ datapoints for any sample of size $n$, resulting in empirical risk of 0.
+Then (provided the $X$ values are all distinct&mdash;which would be the case with probability 1 if $X$ were drawn from a continuous distribution) the curve perfectly fits all $n$ datapoints for any sample of size $n$, resulting in empirical risk of 0.
+However, we see that since the fitted function must go through every datapoint, it is very sensitive to the sample.

+We compare this to ordinary least squares linear regression, where the degree $p = 1$.

 <p style="color: red;">[include diagram].</p>